 If you have a credit balance on your account (after tuition and, if applicable, bookstore charges have been paid), a financial aid refund check will be generated by the Business Office and be mailed to you after your financial aid has been disbursed.

 When and how will I receive my financial aid refund check?

-This usually occurs around a month and a half after the start of each semester.
-Checks will be mailed via the U.S. Postal Service.
-Refunds can be expected within 14 business days from the date the refund is posted on your myTyler account.
+Students electing to have paper checks mailed via the U.S. Postal Service can expect refunds within 10 - 14 business days from the date the refund is posted on your myTyler account.